jameswhqi/wtr-slider-data/README.md

 ### Running analyses

 We use [`targets`](https://docs.ropensci.org/targets/) to manage the pipelines of data processing, model building, and output generation.
 To build all the analyses, `cd` to the `data/` directory and run `./build.R`.
 This will take some time and computation, mostly due to sampling in Stan.
+The built artifacts will be written to `store-expt{1,2,3}/`, which you can examine using methods described below.
 The output data used for producing the figures in the paper will be written to `output/`, which you can mostly ignore.

 To build or examine the results of individual targets, create an R terminal and run `library(targets)` and then `Sys.setenv(TAR_PROJECT = "expt1")`, which specifies that you are dealing with expt1 (similarly for expt2 and expt3).
 Then run `tar_manifest()` to see the list of available targets for that experiment.
 Run `tar_make(<target_name>)` to build an individual target and all its dependencies.
 Run `tar_read(<target_name>)` to read (as a variable) the result of an individual target (it must have been built).